driftcafe/gai-chart/README.md

-# Hila - Generative UI for Financial Data
+# Generative UI for Financial Data

 A Proof of Concept (PoC) demonstrating how to transform natural language questions into dynamic, interactive charts using LLMs while maintaining **data safety** for sensitive financial information.